2018 Bavarian state election: CSU

 In 2018, the CSU Markus Söder's government enacted the Kreuzpflicht, an obligation to display crosses at the entrance of public buildings.
 Söder has stated that the crosses are not to be seen as Christian symbols, but as symbols of Bavarian cultural identity.

 Some observers have described the Kreuzpflicht as a measure to appeal to voters deserting the Christian democratic conservative CSU for the right-wing nationalist AfD party.
 Also the CSU interior minister Horst Seehofer has taken a harder line on immigration.

 Parties

-The table below lists parties represented in the 17th Landtag of Bavaria.
+The table below lists parties represented in the 17th Landtag of Bavaria since 2013.
+The AfD, having been founded earlier that year, did not run yet.

 Leaders' debate

-A Leaders' debate between Minister President Markus Söder (CSU) and Ludwig Hartmann (Alliance 90/The Greens) took place on 26 September 2018.
+A leaders' debate between Minister President Markus Söder (CSU) and Ludwig Hartmann (Alliance 90/The Greens) took place on 26 September 2018.
 The Bayerischer Rundfunk justified the party selection with the result of the Bayerntrend of September 12, 2018, according to which CSU and Greens can hope for the most votes in the election.
 SPD Secretary-General Uli Grötsch described this decision as "completely absurd".
 A programme with representatives of the other five parties, whose survey results were above or close to the five percent hurdle, followed on 28 September 2018: Natascha Kohnen (SPD), Hubert Aiwanger (Free Voters), Martin Sichert (AfD), Martin Hagen (FDP) and Ates Gürpinar (The Left).
 The first programme was moderated by BR editor-in-chief Christian Nitsche, the second by Ursula Heller.